signalfx/signalfx-java/README.md

 # :warning: This repository and its published libraries are deprecated

-This repository contains legacy libraries for instrumenting Java applications and reporting metrics to Splunk Observability Cloud (formerly SignalFx).
+This repository contains legacy libraries for reporting metrics to Splunk Observability Cloud (formerly SignalFx).
 The only commits that will be made to this repo are organizational or security related patches.
 No additional features will be added, and the repository will be archived and the final versions published on or prior to February 1, 2025.

 * :warning: `signalfx-codahale` will be deleted in July 2024.
 * :warning: `signalfx-yammer` will be deleted in July 2024.
+* :warning: Everything else will be archived February 1st 2025.

 Splunk has adopted OpenTelemetry.
 Use the [OpenTelemetry Java SDK](https://github.com/open-telemetry/opentelemetry-java) or